RenderbitTechnologies/ArchKatas/README.md

 ![Analytics and Reporting](./diagrams/user-journey-diagrams/08-analytics-and-reporting.png)

 1. **Start**: The user journey begins when the user decides to analyze their travel patterns or requires a summary of their travel data.
-2. **User Requests End-of-Year Report**: On the Road Warrior platform, the user initiates a request for an end-of-year summary, which encompasses details of all their travels, reservations, expenses, and more.
+2. **User Requests End-of-Year Report**: On the RoadWarrior platform, the user initiates a request for an end-of-year summary, which encompasses details of all their travels, reservations, expenses, and more.
 3. **System Gathers User's Travel Data**: In response to the request, the system initiates a process to collect all pertinent travel data associated with the user's account for the specified year.
 4. **Generate Comprehensive Report**: Once all data is collected, the system processes and compiles this information to create a detailed and comprehensive report.
 This report contains metrics, travel patterns, and insights tailored for the user.
 5. **Display Report to User**: The generated report is presented to the user through the platform's interface, allowing them to view, analyze, and even download for their records.